octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 5

-Which kinds of operations are responsible for the creation of XTZ?
+Which kinds of operations are responsible for the creation of Tez?

 <ExamCheckbox name="40" isCorrect="false">Running a node</ExamCheckbox>
 <ExamCheckbox name="41" isCorrect="true">Baking</ExamCheckbox>